Andre-Polimanti/digital-image-processing/README.md

 ## Objective

-While I work in this project I hope I get better at this languages and at image processing.
+While I work in this repository I hope I get better at this languages and at image processing.